Q118/clonify/README.md

 # React connection to Server and API
+## Spotify Clone ++ Lyrics
 -----

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run:
+`npm start`

+In the /Server directory, run:
-### `npm run devStart`
+`npm run devStart`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 -----